LaurenceJIL/Others/README.md

 # TP
-Repository for Travail personnalisé activities
+Repository for other interactive exercises